 Contact Our Office and End Your IRS Problems

 The only sure thing about IRS problems is…they don’t go away by themselves.
 Contact us now for a free confidential consultation by emailing our office or calling us at (888) 293-4952.
-Gary D. McCallister & Associates, LLC is one of the premier law firms in Chicago.
+McCallister Law Group is one of the premier law firms in Chicago.
 This means that you will receive aggressive representation from an experienced, energetic, and honest attorney.